ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 #### Identity Widget

-Along with the admin UI, we also need to read the identity widget script element within our app template so that it will be accessible from any page.
-Within our `src/templates/app.html` you need to add the following script element within the function:
+Along with the admin UI, we also need to read the identity widget script element within our app layout so that it will be accessible from any page.
+Within our `src/layouts/app.html` you need to add the following script element within the function:

 ```html
 <head>